 Personally, I would never tie or chain a dog in the yard.
 If you cannot keep the dog inside, you should purchase a chain link dog pen.
 They come in all sizes.

 Chaining a dog is always risky.
 Many dogs cannot handle it mentally.
 Many dog owners consider it cruelty.
 If you can find another way to keep your dog, I would do it.
 If you can fence your yard, that would be ideal.
 If not that, a large pen with a doghouse (you will need to clean it daily) Can you keep your dog in the house with you?
-This seems to be the best answer for most dog owners.
-Perhaps some training so he behaves well in the house.
-I would like to tell you there is a safe and responsible way to chain your dog outside, but I can't.

 Tethering a dog is against the law in many states as part of their anti-cruelty chapters.
 You need to find a pen of some sort to house your dog, or keep him in your house with you and leash him when going outside to potty.
+Someone might report you if they see the dog at the end of his tether trying to reach another dog and near choking himself to do so, you do not want to lose your pet, so please get him a pen to live in, you will both be happier.

 you should definitely go with some sort of harness, the kind that wraps around the front legs and both keeps their body gripped and releases pressure on the neck.
 Since he's a medium/large dog there's an easier chance of finding one that fits.
 He's very unlikely to get out of it